 No one has favorited this theater yet

 The Albert Hall opened in 1885 and had seating in stalls and balcony levels for 1,200.
-In 1891 it was re-named Royal Albert Hall and screened the first films in Gainsborogh on 3rd to 5th December 1896.
-In 1904 it had some re-modeling done when boxes were added beside the proscenium and new fibrous plasterwork on the balcony front, becoming the Albert Theatre.
+In 1891 it was re-named Royal Albert Hall and screened the first films in Gainsborough on 3rd to 5th December 1896.
+In 1904 it had some re-modelling done when boxes were added beside the proscenium and new fibrous plasterwork on the balcony front, becoming the Albert Theatre.
 The stage was 24 feet wide and there were five dressing rooms.
 It became a cinema in February 1909, still named the Kings Theatre, and was closed on 22nd January 1925 when it was badly damaged by a fire.